 Or drawing a flowchart of how you expect to onboard new students, and which topics you’ll cover, and in what order.

-As online course creators, it’s tempting to want to include “everything we know” into our courses… and this is to the detriment of our students, and ourselves.
+As online course creators, it’s tempting to want to include “everything we know” into our courses, but this is to the detriment of our students, and ourselves.

 For example, in Todd’s long career, there were countless additional strategies, examples, and techniques he could have included in his course…

-#7 Create your online course content, record videos, write materials
+7. Create your content, record videos, write materials

-Real talk: this is the hardest part of the course creation process… but it’s not because writing scripts or recording videos is hard.
+Let's be real in saying this is the hardest part of online course development.
+But it’s not because writing scripts or recording videos is hard.

 Essentially when you put together your materials, you’re entering the land of perfectionism and in turn procrastination.